 Diogenes, Vol. 52, No. 4, (2005) International Council for Philosophy and Humanistic Studies

 Since the 19th century, and despite tremendous progress in science, the topic of 'brain and sex' remains a matter of misleading interpretations, far beyond the field of science.
 The media are not solely responsible for this situation.
 Some scientific circles still actively promote the ideology of biological determinism in their attempt to explain differences in behavior and cognitive abilities between men and women.

 Psychological Determinism and the Evolving Nursing Paradigm

 E. Carol Polifroni, Sheila Packard, RN; PhD, University of Connecticut, Storrs, CT

 Nursing Science Quarterly, Vol. 6, No. 2, 63-68 (1993)

 The authors suggest that the behaviorist theories of locus of control, self-efficacy, and the health belief model are derived from deterministic philosophical premises.
 These premises are in direct conflict with the premise of free will.
-As interpreted by the authors and many others, the emerging paradigm of nursing relies on the free will of the individual, the ability of the individual to choose for himself/herself what course of action to take, to avoid, or to pursue.
 The authors address the psychological deterministic philosophical premises within the three theories and utilize nursing theories to compare and contrast the views of free will and determinism.